GO-ROCHE-COLLAB/Roche_CV_mapping/README.md

 * [Original manual, RCV -> GO  mapping](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/blob/master/mapping_tables/manual_map_with_ids.tsv)

 * [RCV -> OWL Mapping table](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/blob/master/mapping_tables/owl_map.tsv).
 Columns:
   * Entries in the column: 'Applied pattern' refer to the design patterns used for the mapping.
 These are listed in the [patterns directory](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/tree/master/patterns).
-Patterns are specified using [dead simple OWL design patterns]()  (Osumi-Sutherland et al., 2016 In Press).
-The patterns used take only one variable - specified in the
+Patterns are specified using [dead simple OWL design patterns](https://github.com/dosumis/dead_simple_owl_design_patterns)  (Osumi-Sutherland et al., 2016 In Press).
+The patterns used take only one variable - specified in the key\_class columns.
+Logical axioms specified by the patterns are generally very simple (R some key_class).
+Their main use is for rolling human readable definitions.
-Object properties for queries live here:

 * The novel object properties and object property axioms used for the mapping can be found in [GO_ROCHE_importer.owl](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/blob/master/owl/GO_ROCHE_importer.owl).